hellpig/placing-consecutive-numbers-in-boxes-puzzle/README.md

                = (1 + i) (2 countStart + i) / 2
 ```
 where sumEnd(i) is the sum of the last i numbers in the counting box, and sumStart(i) is the sum of the smallest i+1 things in the counting box.
-If the following gap size is 1 or less, you can keep excluding numbers.
+If the following gap size is 1 or less, you can keep sequentially excluding numbers.
 If it is 2 or more, you cannot exclude some numbers.
 ```
    gapSize(i) = sumStart(i) - sumEnd(i) = i^2 + i + (1-i) countStart
 ```
-For i=1, we get 2, which corresponds to  2\*countStart, which is always excluded by the doubling rule.
+For i=1, we get a gap size of 2, which corresponds to  2\*countStart, which is always excluded by the doubling rule.
 We now have to prove that all larger i values have gaps less than 2 until the i where firstAllowed occurs.
 Setting  gapSize(i)  equal to 2 gives two solutions: i = 1 and i = countStart - 2
 The derivative of  gapSize(i)  at i = 1 is  3 - countStart, which is negative for countStart > 4, so we can keep excluding above  2\*countStart  until i = countStart - 2.
 For  i = countStart - 2, we can calculate sumEnd(i)